How are you finding parenting?

 How old were you when you had your first baby?

-Has your work affected the time you spend with your child and how have you found the balance of being a working mom – if you have found the balance?
+Has your work schedule affected the time you spend with your children and how have you found the balance of being a single working mom – if you have found the balance?

 If you could teach your children one thing about life – what would that be?